 Governments need to give a higher priority to human and environmental health with respect to agricultural practices.
 We agree with editors, Coll & Wajnberg who recommend a greater government role in supporting research on new biological pest controls and higher levels of funding for extension service agents’ training in organic and sustainable IPM methods.

 Individuals need to buy organic food and fiber products in support of sustainable IPM-type agriculture.
 This could improve our own health and help preserve habitat that is safe for beneficial wildlife.
 Note: This includes purchase of bird-friendly organic coffee.

-Citizens can also support the adoption of sustainable methods for growing grass under legislation similar to that passed in Montgomery County, Maryland as the Safe Lawns Act (Bill 52-14).
+Citizens can also support the adoption of sustainable methods for growing grass under legislation similar to that passed in Montgomery County, Maryland as the Healthy Lawns Act (Bill 52-14).
 Such legislation would eliminate applications of hazardous chemicals for cosmetic reasons on turf located on private property.

 Whole neighborhoods can become bee & beneficial insect sanctuaries where no hazardous pesticides are sprayed, routinely.